 There’s a good reason that tea tree oil has been showing up more and more in our favorite shampoos.
 A natural cleanser, tea tree oil supports hair health without the use of chemicals, making it an ideal ingredient for restoring hair to its natural beauty and shine.

 In addition to promoting hair health, tea tree oil can also keep your scalp healthy.
 Tea tree oil helps to reduce itchiness and flakiness and fights the buildup of residue on the surface of the scalp.
+Gary Goldenberg elaborates, "It helps eliminate accumulation of dead skin layers and scale.
+It also has strong antimicrobial properties making it an effective agent for fungal infections of the scalp."

 While there’s no substitute for allergy medication if you’re dealing with a serious aversion, tea tree oil can help to combat the redness and itchiness that often accompany an allergic reaction.